ME-SKY/doczilla/README.md

 2. Navigate to the `todolist_ui` directory and run `python -m SimpleHTTPServer 8000` to serve files.

 ## Running Instructions
-1. Open localhost:8000 on your browser.
+1. Open localhost:8000 in browser.